Ashurbanipal: Crown prince and accession

 A copy of the Zakutu Treaty, drawn up by Ashurbanipal's grandmother Naqi'a in 669 BC, imploring the populace of Assyria to swear loyalty to Ashurbanipal.

 Ashurbanipal entered the "House of Succession", the palace of the crown prince.
 He began training for his duties as ruler, learning hunting, riding, scholarship and wisdom, archery, chariotry, and other military arts.
 Because his father Esarhaddon was constantly ill during his last few years, much of the administration of the empire fell upon Ashurbanipal and Shamash-shum-ukin.
 Letters between the two heirs from this time show that Ashurbanipal managed the empire's intelligence network, gathering strategic information from abroad and compiling reports for his father.

 Ashurbanipal became king of Assyria in late 669 following Esarhaddon's death, having been crown prince for only three years.
 He mounted to what may have been the most powerful throne on Earth, but his sovereignty may not have been secure.
-His grandmother Naqi'a wrote the Zakutu Treaty, which bound the royal family, aristocracy, and all Assyria to swear loyalty to Ashubanipal.
+His grandmother Naqi'a wrote the Zakutu Treaty, which bound the royal family, aristocracy, and all Assyria to swear loyalty to Ashurbanipal.
 There however appears to have been no strong opposition to Ashurbanipal's rise to power.
 Shamash-shum-ukin was somewhat belatedly crowned king of Babylon in the spring of the next year.
 His coronation was marked by Ashurbanipal's gift of the sacred Statue of Marduk, stolen from Babylon by Sennacherib twenty years before.
 Shamash-shum-ukin would rule Babylon for sixteen years, apparently without open conflict with his younger brother, but there would be repeated disagreements on the extent of his independence.

 Esarhaddon's succession decrees equivocated on the balance of power between the two heirs.
 Ashurbanipal was the primary heir to the empire, and Shamash-shum-ukin was to swear allegiance to him, but Ashurbanipal was not to interfere in Shamash-shum-ukin's affairs.
 Ashurbanipal shifted the balance of power in his own favor, perhaps fearing that true independence would give his older brother the means to threaten his rule.